All Episodes

 Yeah.

-I said, Oh, it's a long story.
+And I said, oh, it's a long story.

-You know the funny thing.
+You know the funny thing?

 We had like a million requests.

-I don't remember how many did we ultimately buy Linda?
+How many did we ultimately buy Linda?

 I bought a bunch of them.